datacontroller/docs.datacontroller.io/docs/admin-services.md

 * 'TEMP'
 * `WORK'

 Be aware that the scan process can take a long time if you have a lot of tables!
-Also, note that if a library refresh crashes (due to invalid connection properties), you can exclude it from the subsequent refresh process by adding the `LIBREF` (pipe-separated) to the `DCXXXX.MPE_CONFIG` table (where `var_scope='DC_CATALOG' and var_name='DC_IGNORELIBS'`).
+Also, note that individual LIBREFs can be excluded from the refresh process by adding them to the `DCXXXX.MPE_CONFIG` table (where `var_scope='DC_CATALOG' and var_name='DC_IGNORELIBS'`).

 Output tables (all SCD2):